rust-stuco/lectures/week2/ownership_p1.md

 # C's Proposal: Manual Memory Management

-However, we need to pair exactly one `malloc` with exactly one `free`.
+However, the programmer must pair exactly one `malloc` with exactly one `free`.

 * If we forget to `free`, we leak memory
 * If we `free` too early, we have an invalid variable